-Theme also greatly extends the automatically included CSS classes that make life much easier when you need to customize the look of your site.
+Theme also greatly extends the automatically included Custom CSS classes that make life much easier when you need to customize the look of your site.

 Small things can save a lot of time - you will like precalculated most often used

 Did I mention it gives you total creative freedom?
 Tiny Forge is FREE as in BEER, Open Source with GPL license?